Imagine…

 you’ve wondered what you can safely plant in July.

-Well, I’ve done all the research and have got you covered with a list of some of the best plants to grow this month…
+Well, I’ve done all the research and have you covered with a list of some of the best plants to grow this month…

 With a little planning, you can harvest armloads of vegetables and enjoy beautiful blooms for the rest of the season!